 CC 500 Can Cabanas

 Can Cabanas is a very unusual independent rental property in that it has 7 rooms and 8 baths.
 I asked the owner why he went to the trouble to put in so many bathrooms, and he explained that one of his daughters, who is now studying Tourism, might eventually decide to turn the house into a B&B. This house would make for a very nice B&B, but for now, Can Cabanas makes for an even nicer independent rental property.
-It has all the advantages of a B&B which can be enjoyed by one family or group at a reduced rental rate!
+It has all the advantages of a B&B which can be enjoyed by one family or group at a lower than usual rates!

 The outdoors: Directly in front of the large main entrance to the house is a curious sort of patio: the front gate opening onto a solid block of natural bedrock onto which Can Cabanas was built back in the 18th century.
 To the right you have the fenced-in pool area, which has nice non-slip terra cotta tiling and a shower, and beyond the pool and lawn is a covered outdoor sitting and BBQ area for outdoor meals.
 You have lovely views of the Caplot and Bergueda mountains to the north.